ds-astroboy/chatify/CONTRIBUTING.md

 ### Opening a new issue

 If you find a bug or think of an improvement or fix, please open a [new issue](https://github.com/Anurag5086/chatify/issues/new).
-Include every step necessary to reproduce the bug.
+Outline every step necessary to reproduce the bug.
 Include screenshots and code examples where applicable.
 The more thorough you are, the better.

 ### Working on an issue